-- (8) develop and maintain related programs and protective measures; - (9) ensure that related programs are followed; - (10) ensure that accurate records of work accidents are maintained; - (11) study information on the actual or possible risks associated with equipment or work methods: - (12) study all the Employer's reports concerning the health and safety of employees within the bargaining unit; - (13) perform any other function the Joint Health and Safety Committee deems appropriate with a view to improving the administration of the health and safety policy at the workplace; - (14) review changes in facilities, processes and procedures for the purposes of identifying possible health and safety hazards; - (15) The Occupational Health and Safety Committee shall review applications for occupational first aid attendants and shall select the attendants pursuant to Clause 22.5(d)(5). - (g) All time spent by union representatives on health and safety matters pursuant to the collective agreement will be considered as time worked and payment will be made by the Employer at the applicable rate of pay. - (h) Any or all employees who have been designated by the Union to attend union-sponsored Occupational Health and Safety training will be granted a leave of absence without loss of wages, benefits or seniority.
+- (11) develop and maintain related programs and protective measures; - (12) ensure that related programs are followed; - (13) ensure that accurate records of work accidents are maintained; - (14) study information on the actual or possible risks associated with equipment or work methods; - (15) study all the Employer's reports concerning the health and safety of employees within the bargaining unit; - (16) perform any other function the OHS Committee deems appropriate in order to carry out the duties and functions prescribed by the Workers Compensation Act and the Occupational Health and Safety Regulations; - (17) review changes in facilities, processes and procedures for the purposes of identifying possible health and safety hazards; - (18) review applications for occupational first aid attendants and shall select the attendants pursuant to Clause 22.5 (Occupational First Aid Requirements and Courses). - (g) All time spent by union representatives on health and safety matters pursuant to the collective agreement, including reasonable time for committee meeting preparation, will be considered as time worked and payment will be made by the Employer at the applicable rate of pay. - (h) Any or all employees who have been designated by the Union to attend union-sponsored Occupational Health and Safety training will be granted a leave of absence without loss of wages, benefits or seniority.
 The Union will determine what constitutes union-sponsored occupational health and safety training.